-Note: The Department's form HFS-64, Background Information Disclosure, is used for reporting employee background information.
-Information on how to obtain the form is in Appendix E.
+Note: The department's form, Background Information Disclosure, is used for reporting employee background information.
+Information on how to obtain the form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.

 (c) The results of the complete caregiver background check including any report of any investigation required under ch.
-HFS 12 within 60 days after hire and every 4 years thereafter.
+DHS 12 within 60 days after hire and every 4 years thereafter.